By Leonard Williams

 Then, Maria used her new knowledge.
 By using it in everyday situations, at work and in conversations, she quickly became the rightful owner of the knowledge.

-This new knowledge benefited Maria at work and in her online GED classes.
+This new knowledge benefited Maria at work and in her online GED test classes.
 Her knowledge was reflected in her test scores, improved her critical-thinking skills and created an enthusiastic attitude good for learning and a terrific career opportunity.

 For real knowledge-knowledge that's powerfully owned-activate and reinforce the learning process!